raleel/cfi-srd-es/0001_Personajes.md

 Bonus Skill Points are used in the following ways:

-- Allow the character the option of choosing one final new Professional Skill for free, reflecting a personal hobby or interest.
+- Allow the character the option of chooCantar one final new Professional Skill for free, reflecting a personal hobby or interest.
 - Alternately, the character may add a new weapon type to their Combat Skill.
-- Either add a +10 bonus to ten different skills, or distribute points among them, increasing each skill by 1% for every point spent on improving it.
+- Either add a +10 bonus to ten different skills, or distribute points among them, increaCantar each skill by 1% for every point spent on improving it.
 No individual skill can receive more points than indicated by their Experience Level.
 If you choose a new Professional Skill, you must add points to it.
 - Save for the optional hobby specialty, no points may be assigned to Professional Skills not learned as part of their culture or Class.

 ### Creating Experienced Characters